 Kitchen plus 15-20 seats

-Space for storage and amenities
+Space for storage and additional amenities

 Essential Space Planning Elements

-Kitchen Layout (30-40% of space)
+Kitchen Layout (30-40% of Space)

 Food preparation area